Ze-Michelle-Sun/The-Impact-of-COVID-19-on-the-Stock-Market/README.md

-# Analysis COVID-19 Impact on the Stock Market
+# The Impact of COVID-19 on the Stock Market

 Stock-Market-Analysis
 Stock Market Analysis and Prediction is the project on technical analysis, visualization, and prediction using data provided by AlphaVantage.
 By looking at data from the stock market, particularly some giant technology stocks and others.
 Used pandas to get stock information, visualized different aspects of it, and finally looked at a few ways of analyzing the risk of a stock, based on its previous performance history.
 Predicted future stock prices through a Monte Carlo method!